UWPCE-PythonCert/IntroPython-2017/_sources/supplemental/installing/python_for_linux.rst.txt

   $ python -m pip install something_or_other

-calls python, and tells it to run the ``pip`` module.
+calls Python, and tells it to run the ``pip`` module.
 It is exactly the same as calling pip directly, except that you are assured that you are getting the version of pip connected the version of python that you are running.

 iPython
 --------